For students of Saint Mary’s Academy in Edmundston, relating across cultural and language differences is a part of life.

 So last week’s Create to Get Closer mural painting project was the perfect activity for kids who are comfortable crossing cultural lines to connect with each other.
 The project’s stated aim is to build “strong connections between official language communities through civic engagement.”
 It was started and facilitated by artist Jean-Pierre Arcand and his wife, Rachel Duprez, as part of their La Francoderole educational organization.
 Arcand, national director of La Francoderole, facilitates each Create to Get Closer project with his wife Duprez.

-On Oct.
-7 and 8, Grade 4-to-8 students from anglophone Saint Mary’s Academy and francophone Carrefour de la Jeunesse worked on Edmundston-themed murals in their respective schools.
-On Tuesday, Oct.
-8, eight students from Saint Mary’s Academy—acting as anglophone student ambassadors—visited Carrefour de la Jeunesse to collaborate with students there on their part of the mural.
+During the week of Oct.
+7, Grade 4-to-8 students from anglophone Saint Mary’s Academy and francophone Carrefour de la Jeunesse worked on Edmundston-themed murals in their respective schools.
+On Friday, Oct.
+11, six students from Saint Mary’s Academy—acting as anglophone student ambassadors—visited Carrefour de la Jeunesse to collaborate with student ambassadors there on their part of the mural.

 The result, once completed, will be displayed permanently in the city as a testament to community across both official languages, and across cultures.